apiltamang/random_number_extractor/README.md

 A number of tests have been included with this application in the `src/test` folder.
 In particular,
 - `TestSuiteSimple` defines a suite of simple tests intended to test basic sanity and wiring mechanisms.
 - `TestSuiteUpdate` provides a simple test to test an update of the internal probability distribution.
+- `TestOtherDistributions` provides simple test to verify that provided algorithm/implementation works with any data-type in the key.
 - `TestStrenuous` provides a suite of tests where an initial distribution of thousands and millions of entries are created, and run against simulated millions of queries.
 Some of the more extreme tests have been stubbed out because they do take from 10 minutes to a full hour to complete.